griga23/shoe-store/lab2.md

 ```
 NOTE: Check the timestamps from when the customer records were generated.

-Find all orders for one customer and display the timestamps from when the events were ingested in the `shoe_orders` Kafka topic
+Find all orders for one customer and display the timestamps from when the events were ingested in the `shoe_orders` Kafka topic.
 ```
 SELECT order_id, customer_id, $rowtime
 FROM shoe_orders